This is Donald Trump’s second arraignment. Let’s not get used to this

 That timeline means that Trump’s first arraignment was experienced as the historic event it was.
 I was in New York that day, and it was impossible not to feel that that was a momentous, literally unprecedented day in US politics.
 People gathered around the courtroom in lower Manhattan to witness it.
 There was wall-to-wall coverage on TV.
 My email inbox chirped with news alerts throughout the day.

-This second arraignment is unprecedented, too — the New York case is a state case, whereas this time, Trump is being charged in federal court.
-Trump isn’t just being arraigned, he is being arraigned again.
+This second arraignment is unprecedented, too — the New York case is a state case, whereas this time, Trump is facing charges in federal court.
+Trump wasn’t just being arraigned, he was being arraigned again.
 This should make these new proceedings more damning, not less, than the first, and yet, I worry that some might experience today with a sense of deja vu.
 And with that sense of deja vu might come a slight dulling of our experience as witnesses to that event.
 We might, already, be getting used to it — seeing the former president turn up in court, speculating as to whether he will pose for a booking photo, waiting to hear his plea.
-(In New York, Trump pleaded not guilty to 34 felony counts, and was not asked to pose for a mugshot.)
+(In both New York and Miami, Trump pleaded not guilty to all charges and didn’t have his mugshot taken.)

 But doing so would, of course, play in Trump’s favor.
 This is a man whose playbook has long consisted of being so chaotically destructive that it becomes too hard to keep up.
 I mean, just look at this roundup by The Atlantic of 50 moments of Trump’s presidency that would previously have been deemed “unthinkable.”
 It includes entries such as “Children are taken from their parents and incarcerated”, “Putin and Trump talk without chaperones”, and “Trump throws paper towels at Puerto Ricans.”
 These are just three entries out of a — thorough, but I think not quite exhaustive — list of 50 items.